AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 In the past, asking a stranger from the internet to pick you up in their car seemed dangerous, if not downright crazy.
 But today, it’s commonplace for people to do just that by using ridesharing services, also known as ride-hailing services.
 Ridesharing is particularly common in large cities, although it’s used around the world in many different countries and community types.
-We’re examining ridesharing’s popularity and how it has affected other forms of transportation in the United States and beyond.
+We’ve examined ridesharing’s popularity and how it has affected other forms of transportation in the United States and beyond.

 The U.S. Rideshare Market